Healthcare accounting: The complete guide for practice owners

 5. Tax compliance and entity management.
 Medical practices operate as sole proprietorships, LLCs, S corporations, or professional corporations.
 Each has a different tax treatment affecting how provider compensation is classified.
 Your accounting must support quarterly estimated payments, payroll tax obligations, and year-end filings appropriate to your entity structure.

+Revenue accounts by payer category, contractual adjustment accounts by payer, separate clinical expense accounts, provider compensation accounts broken down by component, and overhead and administrative accounts.
+A standard small-business template cannot capture the payer-level and provider-level visibility a practice owner needs.
 Your chart of accounts is the foundation of every financial report your practice produces, and a well-designed one for a medical practice looks significantly different from a standard small-business structure.
-It includes these categories.

 1. Revenue accounts by payer category.
 Separate revenue accounts for Medicare, Medicaid, commercial insurance (grouped or by major payer), self-pay, and ancillary services (labs, imaging, procedures).
 This structure lets you analyze revenue trends by payer without custom reporting.